powerapi-ng/powerapi-ng.github.io/docs/reference/formulas/smartwatts.md

 }
 ```

 Some parameters of this configuration depend of your hardware.
-You can use we this [auto-configuration
-script](../script/smartwatts_auto_config.md) in order to generate your configuration file.
+In particular, `cpu-base-freq`.
+You can obtain this value from `CPU MHz` field by using `lscpu` command.

 ???+ info "Alternative Source or Destination"
     If you want to use another Source or Destination, please check the documentation [here](../database/sources_destinations.md) and modify your configuration according to the Source or Destination that you want to use.